makotarifa/makotarifa/README.md

 # 👋 Hey!
 I'm Ángel J. Morando

-I'm a 25-year-old guy from the south of Spain 🇪🇸 who’s been in love with computers since I was a kid.
+I'm a 26-year-old guy from the south of Spain 🇪🇸 who’s been in love with computers since I was a kid.
 What started with curiosity and breaking things (oops 😅) turned into a passion for building stuff that works.

-Currently, I’m working as a **Full Stack Developer** at [MetaMedicsVR](https://github.com/MetaMedicsVR-org), where I build web apps using **React + TypeScript** on the frontend and **Java + Spring Boot** on the backend.
-I’m also the guy behind our CI/CD pipelines (hello, **Jenkins**), managing Dockerized deployments and AWS infrastructure.
+Currently, I’m working as a **Full Stack Developer** at [FRS Systems](https://www.frs-systems.de/es/).
 ---

 ## 💻 A bit more about what I do